<div align="center">

 </div>

-Balder is a very powerful, universal and flexible python test system that allows you to reuse a once written testcode as
+Balder is a flexible Python test system that allows you to reuse test code written once for different but similar

-for your project much faster, since it is often times enough to only provide the user-specific code.
+your own.
+This makes test development for your project much faster, since it is oftentimes enough to install a BalderHub

-Be part of the progress and share your tests with others, your company or the whole world.
+Be part of the progress and share your tests with others, your company, or the whole world.

 # Installation